pierrejay/esp32-stm-flash/README.md

 ## Context

 In many applications, an ESP32 (main controller with WiFi/BLE capabilities) needs to work alongside an STM32 microcontroller dedicated to specific tasks (motor control, sensor acquisition, etc.).
-While the ESP32 can be easily programmed over-the-air or via USB, programming the STM32 traditionally requires an ST-Link programmer and access to specific debug pins (SWDIO/SWCLK).
+While the ESP32 can be easily programmed over-the-air or via USB, programming the STM32 traditionally requires an ST-Link programmer and access to specific debug pins (`SWDIO`/`SWCLK`).

 This library enables in-situ programming of the STM32 directly from the ESP32 thanks to the STMicro USART bootloader protocol, using only UART lines and a couple of control signals (`BOOT0`, `RESET`).
 This approach eliminates the need for:
 - External programmer hardware
 - Debug pins exposure on the PCB
 - Complex toolchain setup

-The STM32 firmware (as a .bin file) is stored in the ESP32's flash memory and can be programmed at will.
+The compiled STM32 firmware (as a .bin file) is stored in the ESP32's flash memory and can be programmed at will.
 Once programmed, the same UART lines can be used for normal communication between both MCUs.

 This approach has been successfully tested with the low-end `STM32F030` and `STM32G030` microcontroller series.